UoM-ResPlat-DevOps/unimelb-mf-clients/docs/unimelb-mf-upload.md

     --mf.auth <domain,user,password>          Mediaflux user credentials.
     --mf.token <token>                        Mediaflux secure identity token.
     --namespace <dst-namespace>               The destination asset namespace in Mediaflux.
-    --csum-check                              If file exists, generate CRC32 checksum and compare with asset checksum before overwriting.
+    --csum-check                              Files are equated if the name and size are the same.
+In addition, with this argument, you can optionally compute the CRC32 checksumk to decide if two files are the same.
     --nb-queriers <n>                         Number of query threads.
 Defaults to 1 --nb-workers <n>                          Number of concurrent worker threads to download data.
 Defaults to 1 --nb-retries <n>                          Retry times when error occurs.
 Defaults to 0 --batch-size <size>                       Size of the query result.
 Defaults to 1000 --daemon                                  Run as a daemon.
     --daemon-port <port>                      Daemon listener port if running as a daemon.
-Defaults to 9761 --daemon-scan-interval <seconds>          Time interval between scans of source directories.
-Defaults to 60 --quiet                                   Do not print progress messages.
+Defaults to 9761 --daemon-scan-interval <seconds>          Time interval (in seconds) between scans of source directories.
+Defaults to 60 seconds.
+    --log-dir <dir>                           Path to the directory for log files.
+No logging if not specified.
+    --notify <email-addresses>                When completes, send email notification to the recipients(comma-separated email addresses if multiple).
+Not applicable for daemon mode.
+    --quiet                                   Do not print progress messages.

 POSITIONAL ARGUMENTS: